-Welcome to the livestream for the latest instalment of A better future for all, Griffith University’s in-conversation series, presented in partnership with HOTA, Home of the Arts.
+Welcome to the livestream of A better future for all, Griffith University’s in-conversation series, presented in partnership with HOTA, Home of the Arts.

-Join Kerry O’Brien and former United States Ambassador to Australia Jeff Bleich as they discuss the impending US election.
+Kerry O’Brien and former United States Ambassador to Australia Jeff Bleich discussed the 2020 US election.

-November’s presidential contest between Donald Trump and Joe Biden is not only important for the United States, but for the world.
+The November 2020 presidential contest between Donald Trump and Joe Biden was not only important for the United States, but for the world.
 The future of this region will be shaped by the outcome.

-The USA is deeply polarised.
-The division makes this momentous time in human history even more difficult for political leaders to navigate.
+The USA has been deeply polarised.
+The division made this a momentous time in human history even more difficult for political leaders to navigate.
 The global pandemic, climate change, deteriorating relations with China and the unstoppable rise of the digital age, are each huge challenges.
 On the streets in the US, inequality, social unrest, deep racial divisions and armed militias challenge long-established institutions.
 That they are all demand attention at the same time adds to the complexity.
 Whatever the outcome, no corner of American society will be untouched by the nation’s decision on November 3.

-Less than a week before the election, Jeff Bleich provides an invaluable guide to what is at stake.
+Less than a week before the election, Jeff Bleich provided an invaluable guide to what is at stake.
 It is a conversation not to miss.

 Thursday 29 October 2020